Board

 Claudia M. LaRue – Senior Advisor on Governmental Affairs and Partnerships

-Claudia La Rue is a Counsellor at the Permanent Mission of the Dominican Republic to the United Nations, focusing on environmental, economic, and social issues.
 She has been responsible for negotiating resolutions to improve transparency and accountability in strategic UN partnerships and was part of the UN Expert Working Group on Partnerships.
 During her time at Montclair State University as Sustainability Specialist, Claudia developed initiatives and programs aimed at strengthening the University’s commitment to the United Nations and the 2030 Agenda for Sustainable Development at the Sustainable Development Goals.

 She has ample experience in sustainable development and communications, and her work spans the public, private, and non-profit sectors.
 While living and working in Norway, Claudia worked in the telecoms industry and managed IT contracts for corporate customers.
-In the Dominican Republic, she stewarded a social investment fund in partnership with the Inter-American Foundation which benefited over 50,000 low-income individuals through community development projects.
+In the Dominican Republic, she stewarded a social investment fund in partnership with the Inter-American Foundation, which benefited over 50,000 low-income individuals through community development projects.

 Claudia has a Bachelor’s Degree in Business Administration, and a Master’s Degree in International Marketing from Strathclyde University, and was a recipient of a United Kingdom Chevening Scholarship.
 She is also a Board Member of Granito de Arena, a non-profit organization that promotes transparency and information-sharing in the Dominican Republic.